pratheekshashetty-blip/machinelearningprojects/forest-cover-classification/README.md

 The project uses the Forest CoverType dataset collected from the Roosevelt National Forest in Colorado.

+The dataset is not included in this repository due to size.

+Run data_download.ipynb` to download it directly from Kaggle.

 Target variable:

 Cover_Type (1–7) representing different forest species.